 - Yoghurt containers or soup cans of fresh water

-- Table to work on that can get dirty, chairs, or stools
+- Table to work on that can get dirty

-You could also simplify this and call your art circle: Unleash The Child Within! and then just put out:
+Of course, you could also simplify this list!
+Or you could call your art circle: Unleash The Child Within! (for example) and then just put out:

 - Pencil crayons